anharmonic/anharmonic.github.io/thermal2-manual.md

 Used for jdos calculation, see the description in &lwinput section, below.
 ### Output format
 The r2q.x code will produce an output file for every configuration.
 The output files will be named $prefix.out (where $prefix is the value of the input variable prefix).
 It contains the following columns:
-- 1. A progressive integer number
+- 1	A progressive integer number
-- 2. The length of the q-point path or, if computing over a grid the weight of the q-points
+- 2	The length of the q-point path or, if computing over a grid the weight of the q-points
-- 3→5.
-The coordinates of the q-point in units of 2π/alat
+- 3→5	The coordinates of the q-point in units of 2π/alat
-- 6→5+3 nat.
-	The phonon frequencies in cm-1.
+- 6→5+3 nat The phonon frequencies in cm-1.

 ## d3_qha.x
 This code reads the 2nd order FCs for a series of volumes, computes the phonon free energy for a given list of temperature, fits the total free energy with an equation of state to find the equilibrium volume at each temperature and find the thermal expansion coefficient.